ShiJbey/shijbey.github.io/content/blog/cool_packages/index.md

 ---
-title: Projects I want to try and Cool Packages
+title: Cool Packages & Potential Projects
-description: Collection of project ideas I want to try as well as packages that I want to play around with
+description: Collection of project ideas I want to try as well as packages that I want to play around with.
 date: "2021-11-09"
 category: blog
 ---